sladiri/sam-cerebral/README.md

 - `npm run build` creates a transpiled `dist.js`.
 - `npm run format` runs **Prettier** (https://github.com/prettier/prettier) which formats the all Javascipt files in `/src`.

+## SAM pattern
+Each signal is wrapped in a SAM-step signal.
+Only its `propose` function has write access to `state`.

 ## TODO
-- [ ] Prevent or at least warn about concurrent mutations while a step is in progress.
+- [x] Prevent or at least warn about concurrent mutations while a step is in progress?
+- [ ] Use control state for page change (routing).
+- [ ] Add session control state example (log in <-> log out on authenticated route).
 - [ ] Allow for next action to not block step until complete?
-- [ ] Add Routing control state example (log in <-> log out).
 - [ ] Add tests.